Massive particle pair production and oscillation in Friedman Universe: reheating energy and entropy, and cold dark matter: Observations to fix reheating temperature and entropy

-In the scenario $\tilde\Lambda$CDM, there are two parameters to describe the properties of the reheating epoch: (i) the effective mass parameter $\hat m/M_{\rm pl}$ physically represents spacetime produced pairs' masses and their degeneracies; (ii) the effective Yukawa coupling $(g_{_Y}^2/g^{1/2}_*)$ represents pairs' decay strength to relativistic particles of degeneracies $g_*$.
-We need at least two independent observations to see their possible values and to check the self-consistency and self-sufficiency of the scenario.
+In the $\tilde\Lambda$CDM scenario, there are two parameters to describe the properties of the reheating epoch: (i) the effective mass parameter $\hat m/M_{\rm pl}$ physically represents pairs' masses and numbers; (ii) the effective Yukawa coupling $(g_{_Y}^2/g^{1/2}_*)$ represents pairs' decay strength to relativistic particles of degeneracies $g_*$.